 The molluscum contagiosum virus (MCV) causes the infection.
 MCV spreads from contact with someone who has it.
 This can happen through:

 It can also spread from one part of your body to another.
 This happens mainly with your hand.

 Risk Factors TOP

-To reduce your chances of getting molluscum contagiosum, avoid any contact with an infected person.
+To lower your chances of getting molluscum contagiosum, avoid contact with someone who has it.

 American Academy of Dermatology

 Molluscum.
 American Sexual Health Association website.
 Available at:

 Molluscum contagiosum.
 American Academy of Dermatology website.
 Available at: https://www.aad.org/public/diseases/contagious-skin-diseases/molluscum-contagiosum.
 Accessed June 20, 2018.

 Molluscum contagiosum.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed....
 Updated August 20, 2015.
 Accessed June 20, 2018.